Starlink: User terminals

 The Starlink system has multiple modes of connectivity including direct-to-cell capability as well as broadband satellite internet service.
 Direct-to-cell provides connectivity to unmodified cellular phones and is being offered globally in partnership with various national cellular service providers.
 Starlink's broadband internet service is accessed via flat user terminals the size of a pizza box, which have phased array antennas and track the satellites.
 The terminals can be mounted anywhere, as long as they can see the sky.
 This includes fast-moving objects like trains, and airplanes.
 Photographs of the customer antennas were first seen on the internet in June 2020, supporting earlier statements by SpaceX CEO Musk that the terminals would look like a "UFO on a stick.
 Starlink Terminal has motors to self-adjust optimal angle to view sky".
 The antenna is known internally as "Dishy McFlatface".

 In October 2020, SpaceX launched a paid-for beta service in the U.S. called "Better Than Nothing Beta", charging $499 for a user terminal, with an expected service of "50 to 150 Mbit/s and latency from 20 to 40 ms over the next several months".
 From January 2021, the paid-for beta service was extended to other continents, starting with the United Kingdom.

 A larger, high-performance version of the antenna is available for use with the Starlink Business service tier.

 In September 2020, SpaceX applied for permission to put terminals on 10 of its ships with the expectation of entering the maritime market in the future.

-In August 2022, and in response to an open invitation from SpaceX to have the terminal examined by the security community, security specialist Lennert Wouters presented several technical architecture details about the then-current starlink terminals: the main control unit of the dish is a STMicroelectronics custom designed chip code-named Catson which is a quad-core ARM Cortex-A53-based control processor running the Linux kernel and booted using U-Boot.
+In August 2022, and in response to an open invitation from SpaceX to have the terminal examined by the security community, security specialist Lennert Wouters presented several technical architecture details about the then-current starlink terminals: the main control unit of the dish is a STMicroelectronics custom designed SoC chip code-named Catson which is a quad-core ARM Cortex-A53-based control processor running the Linux kernel and booted using U-Boot.
 The main processor uses several other custom chips such as a digital beam former named Shiraz and a front-end module named Pulsarad.
 The main control unit controls an array of digital beamformers.
 Each beamformer controls 16 front-end modules.
 In addition the terminal has a GPS receiver, motor controllers, synchronous clock generation and power over Ethernet circuits, all manufactured by STMicroelectronics.

 In June 2024, a portable user terminal dubbed "Starlink Mini" was announced to be imminently available.
 The Mini supports 100 Mbit/s of download speed and will fit in a backpack.
 Initial rollout was in Latin America at a $200 price point.